PavelSusloparov/pavelsusloparov.github.io/_posts/2020-12-20-access-url.markdown

 ## The serve handles the request and sends an HTTP response.

 It all depends on the server implementation.
-It can be a standalone machine.
-It can be a set of machines, which play different roles, such as Global Load Balancer, Regional Load Balancer, Application server, Database, and other application servers.
+The server can be a standalone machine.
+Or, the server can be a set of machines, which play different roles, such as Global Load Balancer, Regional Load Balancer, Application server, Database, and other application servers.
-All of the listed components communicate through TCP and can be located in different data centers, essentially locations.
+Listed components communicate through TCP and can be located in different data centers, essentially locations.
 The communication process is very similar to what I described above.
 Eventually, the application server does defined business logic and responds with the HTML object.